coldhakca/atlas-tools-misc/README.md

-# atlas-tools-misc
+# atlas_tools

-misc tools that use data from RIPE atlas
+Misc CLI tools that use data from RIPE atlas

 ## tools and usage